CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 Students are encouraged to:

 - Be proactive about communicating.
-This can include utilizing whatever platforms necessary to let other know ahead of time of any kinds of changes, concerns, or ideas.
+This can include utilizing whatever platforms necessary to let others know ahead of time of any kinds of changes, concerns, or ideas.

 - Constructively criticize others.
 For example, students should give honest and beneficial suggestions that do not alienate others and their work, which will encourage later participation.